Looking for tips and background information about Vancouver’s Fright Nights? Curious about the history of Playland’s Halloween haunted houses?

 Fright Nights Background Overview

-Below is some general information about the Haunted Houses at Fright Nights, tips and advice about admission, information about crowds and lineups, and then a brief history about the Halloween attraction’s history.
+Below is some general information about the Haunted Houses at Fright Nights, tips and advice about admission, information about crowds and lineups, and then a brief history about the Halloween attraction’s story.
 Read the entire article, or click any of the links below to skip to a specific topic.

 For hours, dates, prices, shows and ride details for the PNE at Halloween, click Fright Nights at Playland.